steveklabnik/blog/_posts/2011-08-07-some-people-understand-rest-and-http.md

 This would make the API truly discoverable, and you wouldn't be forced to read their gorgeous documentation. :)

-### Twillio
+### Twilio

-I've always really enjoyed Twillio.
+I've always really enjoyed Twilio.
 Their API is incredibly simple to use.
 I once hooked up a little "Text me when someone orders something from my site" script, and it took me about fifteen minutes.
 Good stuff.

 #### The good

-Twillio has got the HATEOAS thing down.
+Twilio has got the HATEOAS thing down.
 Check it out, their home page says that the base URL is "https://api.twilio.com/2010-04-01".
 Without looking at any of the rest of their docs, (I glanced at a page or two, but I didn't really read them fully yet), I did this: